alfondehesa/Desktop_Auto_Setup/README.md

 It accomplishes this by first **recording executable paths and positions for every opened window** (besides specified windows to ignore).
 It then **closes all windows**, and **calls every executable**, while **moving them** to the appropriate previously recorded location.

-Furthermore, it **supports some attributes at opening**, like opening the file explorer at a specific path, or a Chrome browser at a specific address.
+Furthermore, it **supports some attributes at opening**, like opening the file explorer at a specific path, or a Chrome browser with a specific set of tabs at specific addresses.
 The user can also add their own automatically mapped attributes if desired.

 **CONTENTS:**